shinyorg/shiny/docs/Input/jobs/faq.md

 ---
 # Frequently Asked Questions

+* If Doze is enabled, the reschedule period is not guaranteed to be an average of 10 mins.
+It may be much longer.
+*
 Q. When should I schedule my defined jobs?
 Should I do everytime I start the app.

 > When your app starts (Xamarin Forms App.OnStart is a good place).
 It is a good practice to schedule every start.
 The framework will only update jobs if one already exists.